DrafaKiller/EventEmitter-dart/README.md

 * Emit a message on a specific topic to be broadcasted to all listeners.
 * Use callbacks with `EventEmitter`.
 * Use streams with `EventStreamEmitter`.
-* Can be extented to create custom event emitters objects.
+* Can be extented to create custom event emitter objects.

 ## Getting started